-We’ve assembled a price list for first edition romance novels that are collector’s items.
-These out of print books are among some of the most expensive romance novels you can find.
+We’ve assembled a price list for first-edition romance novels that are collector’s items.
+These out-of-print books are among some of the most expensive romance novels you can find.

 The Great Book Purge of 1995